JH108/electron-bible-app/README.md

-# reader-for-esv
+# Electron Bible App
-A simple online reader for the ESV Bible.
+Electron bible app that uses the ESV version.

 # How to use
 - Clone the repository and then run the following commands from the root of the repository: